cwinters/summa_blog/201204-casper_intro/testing_with_headless_casper.md

         this.test.renderResults( true );
     });

-And running it we get the following, in nice green ANSI
+And running it we get the following, with nice green ANSI blocks if you're using a proper terminal:
-blocks:

     $ casperjs test/validation_simple.js
     PASS Expected validation message for person name